Quarterbacks and Running Backs / Pass Game Coordinator

-Josh Anderson begins his fifth season as the head coach at Dakota State University.
+Josh Anderson begins his sixth season as the head coach at Dakota State University.
 He was named head coach in February 2009 after spending the previous three seasons as the head coach at Payson High School in Payson, Ariz.
 Previous to Payson, Anderson coached three seasons as head coach at Chino Valley High School in Chino Valley, Ariz.
 Anderson also had five years of assistant college coaching experience at North Dakota State University, South Dakota State University and Wayne State College (Neb.) before starting his high school head coaching career in Arizona.

 A native of Madison, S.D., Anderson played tight end for the Trojans from 1994-95, was a two-year starter and an All-Conference SDIC player.
 Anderson then transferred to NDSU to play a similar position from 1996-1998.
 He red-shirted his first year, had a back-up role his second year and was a starter his senior year with the Bison.
 Anderson was a member of the Bison's 1997 NCAA Division II playoff team.

 Anderson earned both his bachelor's degree and master's degree from North Dakota State University.
 Josh and his wife, Stacy, from Arlington, S.D., have three children, Lincoln (8 years old), Rylee (6) and Bode (3).
 Stacy played basketball at Dakota Wesleyan University.

 Recruiting Area: Minnesota, California, Michigan

 Michael Collins enters his second season at Dakota State University.
 Collins comes to DSU from NSAA rival University of Jamestown (N.D.) where he spent one year as the defensive back coach.
 Under his tutelage, three players gained All-Conference honors and one was named co-defensive conference player of the year.